mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

 * SponsorFeeTransaction - [Here](https://docs.wavesplatform.com/technical-details/sponsored-fee.html)  you can find more details aboutfee sponsorship.
    - `.assetId` - return an asset id as ByteVector
    - `.minSponsoredAssetFee` - return a minimal sponsored asset fee as Option[Long]

 ## Predefined functions

 WavesContracts standard library not only contains predefined data types and instances, but also predefined functions that can be called.
 Some of them are pure, others can access blockchain state.

 * Operators:
    - Integer arithmetic: `+`, `-`, `*`, `/`, `%`
    - `+` is also used for string and byte vector concatenation.
-Size of output string is limited by 32767 characters, size of byyte vector is limited by 65536 bytes.
+Size of output string is limited by 32767 characters, size of byte vector is limited by 65536 bytes.
    - Comparison integer-integer or strings-string: `>=`, `<=`, `>`, `<`
    - Comparison any object of same type: `==`, `!=`
    - Unary operators: integer `-`, boolean `!`